/transfer_sila

 • destination_id is a required key to specify any payment method to which to transfer tokens.

-• source_id is a required key to specify any payment method from which to pull tokens from for transfer.
+• source_id is a required key to specify any payment method from which to pull funds from for transfer.

-• destination_handle is a required key to specify the user handle to which tokens will be transferred
+• destination_handle is a required key to specify the user handle to which funds will be transferred.

 The optional descriptor field is a 100-character field used to describe the transaction.